 The TPS valuation for 2012 determined an employer rate of 16.4%, which was payable from September 2015.
-The next valuation of the TPS is currently underway based on April 2016 data, whereupon the employer contribution rate is expected to be reassessed and will be payable from 1 April 2019.
+The next valuation of the TPS is currently underway based on April 2016 data.
+The employer contribution has been reassessed and 23.6% is payable from 1 September 2019.